 - Cobscook Bay Tidal Energy Project in Maine

 A tidal fence is a type of tidal power system that has vertical axis turbines mounted in a fence or row placed on the sea bed, similar to tidal turbines.
 Water passing through the turbines generates electricity.
-As of the end of 2019, no tidal fence projects were operating.
+As of the end of 2020, no tidal fence projects were operating in the United States.